Numpy version 1.19.4 does currently not work under Windows 10-2004.

 As this runs it will show in a window your current graphics frame-rate and, more importantly, the variability in the frame times.
 For good BCI performance this jitter should be <1ms.
 If you see jitter greater than this you should probably adjust your graphics card settings.
 The most important setting to consider is to be sure that you have vsync turned-on.
 Many graphics cards turn this off by default, as it (in theory) gives higher frame rates for gaming.
 However, for our system, frame-rate is less important than exact timing, hence always turn vsync on for visual Brain-Compuber-Interfaces!

 In addition to configuring the software, you should ensure that your EEG hardware is correctly configured to optimise BCI performance.
-For the openBCI cyton and ganglion see this page Amplifier Configuration: openBCI Cyton and Ganglion for how to configure these amplifiers and get the required COM-port information.
+For the openBCI cyton and ganglion see this page Amplifier Setup: openBCI Cyton and Ganglion for how to configure these amplifiers and get the required COM-port information.